+Also known as the Mexican Husk Tomato, tomatillos are part of the nightshade family (along with tomatoes, eggplant, and peppers) and have been cultivated in Mexico since the pre-Columbian era.
 Tomatillos are a very good source of dietary fiber, niacin, potassium, and manganese, as well as vitamin C and K. They provide more calories, fat, and protein per ounce than tomatoes, as well as antioxidants, minerals, and vitamins.
-They also contain phytochemicals that are thought to prevent cancer growth, though that is by no means definitive.
+Cooking with Laura

 Buying & Storing

 Tomatillos can be stored at room temperature (with husks on or off) for up to 1 week and will keep refrigerated for up to 2 weeks.
 For longer-term storage, remove husks and refrigerate in a plastic bag for up to 3-4 weeks.
-Tomatillos can also be frozen whole, sliced, chopped, or pureed in air-tight containers or freezer bags.
+Tomatillos can be frozen whole, sliced, chopped, or pureed in air-tight containers or freezer bags.
 If freezing them whole or in pieces, spread them out on a sheet pan and freeze them before bagging them.
 This will prevent them from freezing in one big block.

-Grilling: leave the tomatillos whole and toss with some olive oil and spices.
+Grill: leave the tomatillos whole and toss with some olive oil and spices.
 Place them on a grill and cook until they are soft and the skin is charred.
 Enjoy them as is or turn them into a sauce, soup, or salsa.

-Roasting: leave the tomatillos whole or cut them into chunks and toss them with olive oil and spices.
+Roast: leave the tomatillos whole or cut them into chunks and toss them with olive oil and spices.
 Place them in a baking dish or on a sheet tray and roast at 400°F for 8 minutes then flip or toss them with a spatula and roast for another 5 minutes.
 You can roast tomatillos with poblanos and then make a traditional salsa verde.